 Twenty-five one-syllable nouns (disc, plane, bag, lock, cane, hand, key, shoe, bone, square, bell, boat, bow, car, cross, cup, flag, fork, heart, lamp, leaf, note, star, tree, house) were used as the second word.
 Six adjectives were used in the COMP_2W condition (red, blue, pink, black, green, brown), and they were matched for number of letters with the nouns used as the first word in the LIST_2W condition (cup, boat, lamp, plane, cross, house; this was a subset of the 25 nouns above) and with the unpronounceable consonant strings used in the COMP_1W and LIST_1W conditions (xkq, qxsw, mtpv, rjdnw, wvcnz, zbxlv).
 These materials yielded 150 unique phrases for the COMP_2W condition, 144 unique sequences for the LIST_2W condition (eliminating the six sequences with duplicate words like “cup cup”), and 150 unique sequences for the COMP_1W and LIST_1W conditions.
 From these sets, for each participant we sampled a semi-random subset of 100 trials for each of the four conditions, so that each of the 25 nouns was used exactly 4 times in the second position within each condition, and so that the words and consonant strings in the first position were matched in letter length, as noted above.

 Twenty-five drawings corresponding to the 25 nouns were used, and each could appear in one of six colors, and in one of three orientations (the orientations were randomly sampled from range of 0-360°), resulting in 25 x 6 x 3 = 450 unique drawings (note that for the image of a disc, the images were identical across the orientations).
 A random scaling factor between 105 and 115% was also applied for each image.
+The orientation and scaling manipulations were used to diversify the exact physical appearance of the objects.

 Several constraints were used in pairing the linguistic materials with the images, which was done separately for each participant (given that the materials differed across participants as described above).
 In the COMP_2W condition, for each set of four trials with a particular noun in the second position, there were two trials where the image matched the linguistic stimulus, and two trials where the image did not match.
 For the non-match trials (a total of 50 in the COMP_2W condition), there were three options: the object could mismatch (16 trials), the color could mismatch (16 trials), and both the object and the color could mismatch (18 trials).
 In the LIST_2W condition, for each set of four trials with a particular noun in the second position, there was one trial where the image matched the first noun, one trial where the image matched the second noun, and two trials where the image did not match either of the two nouns.
 Finally, in the COMP_1W and LIST_1W conditions, for each set of four trials with a particular noun in the second position, there were two trials where the image matched the noun and two trials where the image did not match the noun.
 The orientation of the objects and their color were chosen randomly, except for the choice of colors in the COMP_2W condition.